aquaULB/book_solving_pde_mooc/_sources/course/notebooks/01_Introduction/01_01_ToolkitSetup.md

     git add README.md

-The changes to README.m d are not contained in the staging area.
+The changes to README.md are not contained in the staging area.

 If you run